How to travel from BAYREUTH to MALYN?

 One of Malin's unique attractions is an underwater museum, created in 2011 by activists of the Dive Time organization.
 The museum is located in a flooded quarry with an area of 19.3 hectares and a depth of 15 meters.
 Underwater you can see a replica of a German military motorcycle, an anchor, a boat, a model submarine and other exhibits.

-In the center of the city is a monument dedicated to Mykola Myklucho-Maklai, a well-known ethnographer and traveler, unveiled in 1986 on the occasion of the 140th. anniversary of his birth.
+In the center of the town is a monument dedicated to Mykola Myklucho-Maklai, a well-known ethnographer and traveler, unveiled in 1986 to mark the 140th anniversary of his birth.

-Nearly to Malin, it is worth visiting Radomyśl Castle, located in the village of Radomyśl.
+Near Malin, the Radomyśl Castle, located in the village of Radomyśl, is worth a visit.
 This castle serves as a museum and cultural center, displaying a rich collection of icons and hosting various artistic events.
-Malin and its surroundings offer visitors both unique historical attractions and places to spend time actively.
+Malin and its surroundings offer visitors both unique historical attractions and places for active recreation.

 Sind-Bot